Moniter123/build-cdn/_posts/2018-01-25-stop-using-php-sessions.md

 when *two parallel requests* happen, they **can and will overwrite each others changes** to the session data.

-This isn't huge problem as long as you only store the current users ID in the session, but again, the session tends to *organically grow* to be very polite.
+This isn't huge problem as long as you only store the current users ID in the session, but again, the session tends to *organically grow*, and that's putting it mildly.
 The more changes you make to a session, the greater the risk becomes that there will be a race condition.
 And double requests **do** happen, even if you don't do AJAX.
 Think of double clicks on submit buttons, or even your non-existent `favicon.ico` request could land on your PHP script.

 ## Hacks and workarounds